 The quality of the guidelines is systematically assessed on the basis of the AGREE-instrument.
 AGREE stands for Appraisal of Guidelines Research and Evaluation. (www.agreetrust.org).
 AGREE defines quality as ‘being able to trust that sources of bias have been limited as much as possible during development and that recommendations are valid both internally and externally and that these are feasible in practice’.

-In close consultation with all stakeholders the following multi-annual programme for 2017-2020 has been drawn up:
+In close consultation with all stakeholders the following guideline summaries have been drawn up:

 - Peri-implant infections (2018)

 - Implant supported overdentures in the edentulous upper jaw (2018)

 - Implant supported overdentures in the edentulous lower jaw (2018)

 - Invasive oral procedures patients using antithrombotics (2019)

 - Oral healthcare (0-18 yrs) prevention and treatment of dental caries (2020)

 - Oral Healthcare for vulnerable, housebound elderly (2021)

 We have created this website in such a manner that the answers to many of the questions that arise amongst oral healthcare providers, can be found here.
 Needless to say, it is not possible to be exhaustive.
 If something is not clear to you or you wish to extend some advice?
 Please contact us, preferably by email: email@example.com